 We reject all forms of discrimination based on the race, color, gender orientation, sexual orientation, abilities, ethnicity, national origin, citizenship, religion, culture, age, education, and institutional or organizational affiliations of PPJ colleagues.
-We ask that everyone who participants in the PPJ community demonstrate respect for the perspectives, experiences, and rights of others by practicing habits of constructive communication while also understanding that all are equally encouraged to share their truths openly.
+We ask that every participant in the PPJ community demonstrates respect for the perspectives, experiences, and rights of others by practicing habits of constructive communication and understanding that all are equally encouraged to share their truths openly.

 Please notify the editors (firstname.lastname@example.org) of any incidents that violate these community ethics standards.
 In cases of major or multiple violations, the editors reserve the right to remove content pertaining to the violations, to discontinue individual involvement in the PPJ activity in which the incident occurred or individual involvement in any and all PPJ activities, and/or to prohibit use of and access to community platforms.
 Major violations include, but are not limited to,

-- discriminating against, attacking, threatening, harassing, or silencing others;
+discriminating against, attacking, threatening, harassing, or silencing others;

-- posting discriminatory content or content that, if distributed, would expose its composer(s) or any others persons named therein to potential harm;
+posting discriminatory content or content that, if distributed, would expose its composer(s) or any others persons named therein to potential harm;

-- sharing or taking credit for original ideas or content without receiving consent from or giving appropriate attribution to the creators.
+sharing or taking credit for original ideas or content without receiving consent from or giving appropriate attribution to the creators.

-In cases where submissions seeking publication in the Journal meet all PPJ community ethics standards except for that of substantial engagement with pertinent scholarly dialogue, and/or when composers have not tendered a community ethics statement, it is at the discretion of the editors whether to invite composers(s) to revise and resubmit.
+In cases where submissions seeking publication in the Journal meet all PPJ community ethics standards except for that of substantial engagement with pertinent scholarly dialogue, and/or when composers have not tendered a Community Ethics Statement, it is at the discretion of the editors whether to invite composers(s) to revise and resubmit.